St Albans City and District Council elections

-One third of St Albans City and District Council in England is elected each year, followed by one year without election.

-Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2004 have been:
+St Albans City and District Council elections are held three years out of every four to elect members of St Albans City and District Council in Hertfordshire, England.
+Since the last boundary changes in 2022 the council has comprised 56 councillors, with the district being divided into 20 wards.
+Elections to Hertfordshire County Council are held in the fourth year of the cycle when there are no district council elections.

 Council elections

 Summary of the council composition after each council elections, click on the year for full details of each election.
 Boundary changes took place for the 1999 election increasing the number of seats by 1.